konveyor/enhancements/enhancements/migration-waves/README.md

 ##### AOC001

-*As an Architect and a Project Manager I want to be able to associate a stakeholder to an application as its owner*
+*As an Architect or a Project Manager I want to be able to associate a stakeholder to an application as its owner*

 ##### AOC002

-*As an Architect and a Project Manager I want to be able to associate stakeholders to an application as contributors*
+*As an Architect or a Project Manager I want to be able to associate stakeholders to an application as contributors*

 #### Migration Waves Management